safaad/ioflex/README.md

 # IOFlex

-IOFlex is a portable I/O tuning framework designed to efficiently optimize I/O performance and automatically tune I/O configurations for HPC (High-Performance Computing) applications.

-IOFlex Consists of two main component (i) IOFlex I/O wrapper library and (ii) IOFlex I/O Tune library.
+IOFlex a framework designed for efficient optimization and auto-tuning of I/O configurations in HPC applications.
+IOFlex consists of two main components: the I/O wrapper library and the IOFlex I/O Tune library
 ## Table of Contents

 - [Features](#features)